 8) All Cyprus Company’s directors sign a solvency statement (affidavit).
 The declaration is sworn before a notary.
 The affidavit is a confirmation the company has no assets or liabilities whatsoever no longer carries any activities and does not intend to carry any in the future.

 9) A notification to strike off the Cyprus Company signed by the directors is filed with the Cyprus Registrar of Companies stating that the Cyprus Company ceased operations and currently has no assets or liabilities.
 Copy of the final tax clearance issued by the Cyprus Tax Department is also submitted with the Cyprus Registrar of Companies.

 10) The Cyprus Registrar of Companies within one month publishes in the Cyprus Gazette that the Cyprus Company will be struck off / that the Cyprus Company’s name will be removed from the Cyprus Registrar of Companies register within three months.

 11) After the elapse of the three months and provided that no person or entity has brought any objection against the Cyprus company, the Cyprus Registrar publishes in the Cyprus Gazette Cyprus Company’s strike off / deregistration.

 1) The whole process usually takes 6 -9 months.

 2) Any Cyprus Authority may intervene in the process if any of the above procedures is not followed.

 3) Before the elapse of twenty years from the date of the publication in the Official Gazette, the Company’s name can be reinstated by a decision of the Court at the request of the Company, a member or a creditor.

 4) In case local directors have been appointed by us, it is our firm’s policy that directors should resign prior to the application to the Registrar for the Cyprus Company strike off.
 Designated directors who will be signing the relevant documentation should be appointed by existing shareholders.

-Please contact us for a free personal consultation at [email protected].
+Please contact us for a free personal consultation on [email protected].
 All information will be treated in the strictest confidence.